 Understanding common installation errors helps you appreciate the importance of professional work.
 Avoid these mistakes to ensure a safe outcome.

-DIY Installation: This is the biggest and most dangerous mistake.
+This is the biggest and most dangerous mistake.
 It is illegal and puts lives at risk.

-At Vent Experts, we provide state of the art bathroom heaters for all bathroom types and configurations.
+At Vent Experts, we provide state-of-the-art bathroom heaters for all bathroom types and configurations.
 Visit our website now to strike a goldmine of all things ventilation.
 Industry standard equipment, right on your doorstep.